Every summer I must flee Texas. If you’re a Texan, you know why.

 Salt Lake City, UT // Jackson Hole, WY // Missoula, MT

 While in SLC, we visited friends who live in the Halladay neighborhood.
 We had a few coffees/scones at a fantastic little shop called THREE CUPS.
 Now, this small residential enclave and quaint/modern coffee shop rest in one of the most coveted zip codes in the city.
 It’s an affluent pocket within the moderately prosperous (and so clean!)
 Utah capital city.
 It is not an ethnically diverse part of the city – not even close.
 No teenagers were running around, didn’t notice any elderly people – think moms and strollers and trendy businessmen using words like ‘equity’ and ‘capital infusion.’
 I hope that paints the picture.
-Here is a view of the interior of 3 Cups to assist.
+Here is a view of the companies logo design from the interior of 3 Cups coffee shop.
 Lovely shop.
 Visit if you’re in the area – the blue tea scone was top-rate.
-Here is a pic of the interior of the shop and the branded hat that you can purchase in their shop.
+Here is a pic of the interior of the shop.

 The Moment of Confusion

-So why does this matter?
-Because this happened: my son’s eye kept wandering over to the merchandize shelf with this hat receiving the most attention.
+So why did this company logo design matter to me?
+Because this weird thing happened: my son’s eye kept wandering over to the merchandize shelf with this hat receiving the most attention.
 When he wasn’t paying attention, I purchased it for him.
 I’m not often around my teenage son when he is ‘shopping’ and rarely notice when he is interested in something particular.
 He has freedom, for the most part, to make his clothing selections – so here was a moment when I could give him something he liked.
 I should tell you I felt very strange about purchasing a trendy cap from a coffee shop.
 I assured the barista it wasn’t for me.
 She didn’t seem to care.
 She said it is the most popular item on the shelf.

 When I surprised my son with this hat, he lit up.
 But he also seemed conflicted.
 As we were driving down the road, he kept turning it over in his hands as he examined it.
-I pushed him to talk, and he finally said, ‘I love this hat.
+I pushed him to talk (I doubted he cared that much about the companies logo design), and he finally said, ‘I love this hat.
 I do.
 It’s just that …there is a famous rapper who wears a hat very similar to this, and I’m not sure I have the look to pull it off like he does.
 He’s big-time.
 I didn’t mention it because my friends might give me crap about it.’

 Of course, this never occurred to me – a middle-aged father with no remaining hairline to cover with a great hat.
 I didn’t know who my son was talking about – but I later looked him up.
 Anyone under 40, it seems, will know this is Chance the Rapper – soon to be featured in the new Lion King film.
 Here he is sporting his famous hat.
-You’ll notice the remarkable similarity to the cap from the coffee shop.
+You’ll notice the remarkable similarity to the cap's company logo design from the coffee shop.